fdiartt/compose-animations-codelab-I/README.md

 # Compose animations codelab I

-This repository contains a guide on the process of developing a collapsible menu animation, using [Jetpack Compose animations API](https://developer.android.com/jetpack/compose/animation).
+This repository contains a guide on the process of building a collapsible menu animation, using [Jetpack Compose animations API](https://developer.android.com/jetpack/compose/animation).

 ## Guide